-Take your picture book idea from concept to industry-standard dummy book ready for submission to agents/publishers or further development into a self-published book.
+Take your picture book idea from concept to an industry-standard dummy book ready for submission to agents/publishers or further development into a self-published book.

 There are no available registration dates at this time.

-NOTE: This course will be held in a live, online format using the Zoom Platform.
+Note: This course will be held in a live, online format using the Zoom Platform.

-Class meets Thursdays for five sessions, 10am-1pm & 2pm-5pm ET.
+Class meets Thursdays for five sessions, Jan 25, Feb 1, 8, 15 & 22 from 10am-1pm & 2pm-5pm ET (includes a 1 hour break).

 Lucky Platt in the studio working on her book process